espressif/esp-idf/docs/en/api-reference/peripherals/gptimer.rst

 ^^^^^^^^^^^^^^^^^^^^

 The basic IO operation of a timer is to start and stop.
 Calling :cpp:func:`gptimer_start` can make the internal counter work, while calling :cpp:func:`gptimer_stop` can make the counter stop working.
 The following illustrates how to start a timer with or without an alarm event.
+Calling :cpp:func:`gptimer_start` will transit the driver state from **enable** to **run**, and vice versa.
+You need to make sure the start and stop functions are used in pairs, otherwise, the functions may return :c:macro:`ESP_ERR_INVALID_STATE`.
+Most of the time, this error means that the timer is already stopped or in the "start protection" state (i.e. :cpp:func:`gptimer_start` is called but not finished).

 Start Timer as a Wall Clock
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~